ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/events.md

 The program starts in the context of the thread that runs the `main` function (`0x29992c5`).
 When the user presses SW2, `fall_handler` is automatically queued in the event queue, and  it runs later in the context of thread `t` (`0x20002c90`).
 When the user releases the button, `rise_handler` is executed immediately, and it displays `0x0`, indicating that the code ran in interrupt context.

-The code for `rise_handler` is problematic, since it calls `printf` in interrupt context, which is a potentially unsafe operation.
+The code for `rise_handler` is problematic because it calls `printf` in interrupt context, which is a potentially unsafe operation.
 Fortunately, this is exactly the kind of problem that event queues can solve.
 We can make the code safe by running `rise_handler` in user context (like we already do with `fall_handler`) by replacing this line:

 ```
 sw.rise(rise_handler);